groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Drawing File (.vsd) are drawings created with Microsoft Visio application to represent variety of graphical objects and the interconnection between these.
+Represents a Visio Drawing File (.vsd), which are drawings created with Microsoft Visio application to represent a variety of graphical objects and their interconnections.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vsd